 Our roof products

-Introducing the Fink truss
+Introducing the Fink roof

-There is a wide variety of roof truss profiles that are available and offer a more cost-effective solution than a traditional cut roof.
+There is a wide variety of truss profiles that are available and offer a more cost-effective solution than a traditional cut roof.
 Of these profiles, a smaller number have become the standard shape across the industry.

 From bridges to open plan spaces